Arcola, Texas: Education

 Arcola pupils attend schools in Fort Bend Independent School District (FBISD).
 FBISD formed in 1959 by the consolidation of Missouri City Independent School District and the Sugar Land Independent School District.

 The community is within the East Division, controlling school board slots 5 through 7.
-Most of the city is zoned to Heritage Rose Elementary School, Billy Baines Middle School, and Ridge Point High School.
-The section north and east of Texas State Highway 6 and north and west of Farm to Market Road 521 is zoned to Burton Elementary School, Lake Olympia Middle School, and Hightower High School.
+Most of the city is zoned to Heritage Rose Elementary School, Thornton Middle School, and Almeta Crawford High School.> The section north and east of Texas State Highway 6 and north and west of Farm to Market Road 521 is zoned to Burton Elementary School, Lake Olympia Middle School, and Hightower High School.

+The Texas Legislature specifies that the Houston Community College (HCC) boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
+Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, Arcola is in neither location.
+Arcola is in HCC.

 History of schools

 At the time FBISD formed, in 1959, there was one school for black students in Arcola, Oaklane Elementary School, serving grades 1–8.
 Black students in grades 9–12 were assigned to M.R.
 Wood School in Sugar Land.
 White students, at the time, were assigned to an elementary school in Missouri City, a junior high school in Sugar Land, and a high school in Missouri City.
 Those sites now house E. A. Jones Elementary School, Lakeview Elementary School, and Missouri City Middle School, respectively.
 Dulles High School became established as the white high school of FBISD.
 Desegregation occurred in 1965, and Oaklane closed at that time.
 Oaklane students were reassigned to Blue Ridge Elementary School in Blue Ridge, now a part of Houston.
 Dulles Junior High School served as FBISD's sole junior high school from March 1965 to August 1975.
 After desegregation, Dulles High was the only zoned high school in the district until Willowridge High School in Houston opened in 1979.

 Previously all pupils north of State Highway 6 attended Burton Elementary School in unincorporated Fort Bend County.
 Some pupils south of Highway 6 attended Sienna Crossing Elementary School, and other pupils south of Highway 6 attended Schiff Elementary School in unincorporated Fort Bend County.

 Prior to the opening of Hightower in 1998, Elkins High School served Arcola.
 After 1998 and prior to 2010 all Arcola pupils were zoned to Hightower.
+Prior to 2018, most of Arcola was zoned to Baines MS. In 2018 much of Arcola was rezoned to Thornton Middle School.
+Prior to 2023, portions of Arcola south of Highway 6 were zoned to Ridge Point High School; that year, they were rezoned to Crawford.